 Deny Specific Groups: Use DenyGroups option to deny specific groups for SSH.

-Step 5: Restrict SSH on Specific Network Interface
+Tip 5 – Restrict SSH on Network Interface

-After applying above configuration, OpenSSH server will listen only on defined interface and can’t be accessed over any other interfaces.
+After applying the above configuration, the OpenSSH server will listen only on the defined interface and can’t be accessed over any other interfaces.

 Advance SSH Security with Port Knocking

-Port knocking is not specificically depends with OpenSSH, You can use this security with any protocal like SSH, FTP or HTTP.
+Port knocking is not specifically depends with OpenSSH, You can use this security with any protocol like SSH, FTP or HTTP.
 Port knocking provides one more level of security.
-Read following article to implement Port knocking
+Read the following article to implement Port knocking